oVirt/ovirt-site/source/howto/create-a-windows-7-virtual-machine.html.md

     1. The parameters in the following figure such as Interface and Allocation Policy are recommended, but can be edited as necessary.
     2.  ![](Add_Virtual_Disk_Win7.jpg "fig:Add_Virtual_Disk_Win7.jpg")
     3. Figure 1.4.
 Add Virtual Disk configurations
+    4. Note: [As mentioned above](How_to_create_a_Windows_7_Virtual_Machine#VirtIO_interfaces) When using the VirtIO interface (recommended) additional drivers are required at install time.
+You can use the IDE interface instead which does not require the additional drivers.
+The OS install guide covers both VirtIO and IDE interfaces below.

 13. Close the Guide Me window by clicking Configure Later.
-Your new Fedora virtual machine will display in the Virtual Machines tab.
+Your new Windows 7 virtual machine will display in the Virtual Machines tab.

-You have now created your Fedora virtual machine.
-Before you can use your virtual machine, install an operating system on it.
+You have now created your Windows 7 virtual machine.
+Before you can use your virtual machine you need to install an operating system on it.

 ## Installing an Operating System